Volleyball: Party over for U.S, Russia march on

 “It’s never easy with Argentina but today we were able to attack more efficiently than them.”

 Russia will take some stopping, judging by their flattening of Poland.
-With a 3-0 win over Brazil already under their belts in group play, coach Vladimir Alekno’s side are oozing confidence.
-However, he was still not totally satisfied.
+With a 3-0 win over Brazil already under their belt in group play, coach Vladimir Alekno’s side are oozing confidence.

 “The quarter-final is always the most difficult game.
 Either you continue, or you are knocked out from the competition.
 There was a certain psychological pressure on my players and I cannot say that we totally coped with it,” he said.